xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 ### Hotkeys

-Katalon Studio supports customizable hotkeys for Object Spy function so that users can choose the preferred combination or avoid confliction with UAT hotkeys.
+Katalon Studio supports customizable hotkeys for Object Spy function so that users can choose the preferred combination or avoid conflict with UAT hotkeys.

 > This ability to change hotkeys for Object Spy only affects the Chrome browser.
 Other browsers will be considered for future releases.

 ## Apply Dark theme

 By default, Katalon Studio has the Light theme applied.
 Starting in version 6.3.0, Dark Theme is available.
 You can enable it at **Window > Themes >Dark**.
-Katalon Studio is required restarting to enable another theme to be applied.
+You need to restart Katalon Studio after changing the theme.